-An internally generated intangible asset that will generate expected future economic benefit and whose cost could be determined reliably must, according to IAS 38, be recognised as an asset in the balance sheet.
-To assess if those criteria are fulfilled, the generation of the asset is classified into a research phase and a development phase.
+An internally generated intangible asset that are expected to generate a future economic benefit and whose cost could be determined reliably must, according to IAS 38, be recognised as an asset in the balance sheet.
+To assess if those criterias are fulfilled, the generation of the asset is classified into a research phase and a development phase.
 The research phase includes activities such as obtaining new knowledge, new products, systems, methods or materials.
-At a certain point in time, the activities change and include design, construction and testing of chosen alternatives.
+At a certain point in time, the activities change and includes design, construction and testing of chosen alternatives.
 This point in time differs between different projects and constitutes the inflection point between research phase and development phase.
 Hexagon expenses expenditure on research in the income statement and expenditures arising in the development phase must be recognised as an intangible asset in the balance sheet.
-If the research phase could not be distinguished from the development phase, all expenditures will be expenses in the income statement.
+If the research phase cannot be distinguished from the development phase, all expenditures will be reported as expenses in the income statement.